oalders/no-hugging-no-learning/slides.md

 ### Did I learn?

-I did have to learn `sqitch` from scratch, but the author (David Wheeler) was extremely helpful when I contacted him with questions and I was able to get it working with my fixtures.
+* Yes, I did have to learn `sqitch` from scratch
+* The author (David Wheeler) was extremely helpful
+* I was able to get it working with my fixtures

+---

+### See Also
+* Mojo::Pg::Migrations
+* Mojo::mysql::Migrations
+* Mojo::SQLite::Migrations

 ---

 ## Automation of Deployment